crossbrowsertesting/selenium-galen/readme.md

     | Safari    | --dc.browser_api_name "Safari10"           |
 ```

-At a minimum, we need a browser_api_name or browserName field, but youc an further specify the specific OS/Device/Browser combo with additional fields:
+At a minimum, we need a browser_api_name or browserName field, but you can further specify the specific OS/Device/Browser combination with additional fields:

 ```
 @@ table desktopBrowsers